Strategyproof Peer Selection using Randomization, Partitioning, and Apportionment: Experimental Comparison with Other Mechanisms

 \subsection{General Results}

-It is hard to directly compare results for Credible Subset due to the large probability of returning an empty set under the given parameters.
+It is hard to directly compare results for Credible Subset due to the high probability of returning an empty set under the given parameters.
 In fact, counter to intuition, Credible Subset performs worse as we increase the number of reviews because this \emph{increases} the chance of returning an empty set (see, e.g., Figure \ref{fig:results}.)
 This problem is not easy to overcome; removing the ability to return an empty set means Credible Subset is no longer strategyproof.
 When Credible Subset does return a set, it performs very well, on par with Vanilla.
 However, the minimum (0 in some cases), average, and standard deviation for Credible Subset are all unacceptable for practical implementation.

-Throughout the testing Exact Dollar Partition strictly outperforms, for all parameter settings, the other Dollar-based mechanisms.
-Hence, we conclude that the extra steps developed for Exact Dollar Partition are necessary and result in a dramatically increased performance.
-In this discussion we will focus on comparing the performance of Exact Dollar Partition and Partition only, as these two mechanisms are the top two performing mechanisms that are also strategyproof.
-Broadly, we find that Exact Dollar Partition outperforms Partition.
-On average, Exact Dollar Partition selects between 0.5\% and 5\% more top agents, measured against V or GT.
+Throughout the testing \edp strictly outperforms, for all parameter settings, the other Dollar-based mechanisms described in Section \ref{sec:comparision}.
+Hence, we conclude that the extra steps developed for \edp are necessary and result in a dramatically increased performance.
+In this discussion, we will focus on comparing the performance of \edp and Partition only, as these two mechanisms are the top two performing mechanisms that are also strategyproof.
+Broadly, we find that \edp outperforms Partition.
+On average, \edp selects between 0.5\% and 5\% more top agents, measured against V or GT.
 It does this with between 3\% and 25\% lower standard deviation, and selects as many or, in the most extreme cases, up to five more top performing agents.
-This improvement in the worst case means that Exact Dollar Partition is an improvement of up to 25\% when the clustering of the agents is lopsided.
-Hence, Exact Dollar Partition is the best in our experiments: it selects more top agents, more often, with better worst case performance and lower variance than any other strategyproof mechanism.
+This improvement in the worst case means that \edp is an improvement of up to 25\% when the clustering of the agents is lopsided.
+Hence, \edp is the best in our experiments: it selects more top agents, more often, with better worst case performance and lower variance than any other strategyproof mechanism.